PUR 2-stage Water Filter/Dispenser

-In December, The New York Times dropped a water bomb on Americans: Tap Water Is Legal but May Be Unhealthy.
+In December of 2009, The New York Times dropped a water bomb on Americans: Tap Water Is Legal but May Be Unhealthy.
 “The 35-year-old federal law regulating tap water is so out of date,” the paper reported, “that the water Americans drink can pose what scientists say are serious health risks — and still be legal.”

 Why?
 Because the Safe Drinking Water Act only regulates 91 contaminants — and there are 60,000 chemicals in use today.
 Even small amounts of those contaminants may lead to cancer and other diseases.
 But since 2000, that list of chemicals to be regulated has held steady at 91.

-Worse News: The Times has recently reported that saving our water and sewer systems would be “costly.”
+Worse News: The Times reports that saving our water and sewer systems would be “costly.”
 Thousands of water and sewer systems, we learn, “may be too old to function properly.”
 And does anyone seriously think clean water is any politician’s first priority?

-The solution: As in so many things, take matters into your own hands — purify your own drinking water.
+The first solution: As in so many things, take matters into your own hands — purify your own drinking water.
 Repeat: purify.
 A process.
 A process a lot more useful than buying bottled water.